ejhedman/checklist-app/public/docs/userGuide.md

 Releases automatically transition through states based on criteria:

 #### Pending
-- **Definition**: Earliest release with target date ≥ today AND not ready/complete/cancelled
+- **Definition**: Release with target date ≥ today AND not ready/complete/cancelled
 - **Color**: Yellow
 - **Action Required**: Teams need to complete their tasks